 The woman nodded and moved towards the Courier.
 Taking advantage of the tank's exposure to gunfire, the Courier used his Pip-Boy.
 It activated VATS—Vault-Tec Assisted Targeting System.
 Peaking from cover, he aimed down the sight of his pistol.
 According to its calculations, he had a decent chance of hitting the tank.
 For each shot, the chances go up slightly.

 Time slowed down around him.
 Adrenaline rushed through Ethan's body as he fired three times at a rapid pace.
 Before the flamer realized what happened, it was too late for her to react as the last shot hit the tank.
 The tank exploded in a fiery blast, engulfing her and two of the shooters nearby.

 "Holy shit!" one shooter, another woman, barked.
 "Someone needs to take him out!
 Now!"

 "On it," said a turian with white tattoos on his face and blue lights appeared on his chest and his head.
 He approached the Courier with a bulky shotgun.

 He got out his Bowie knife and waited.
 When the turian was around the corner, Ethan threw him against the adjacent wall.
 A struggle ensued as he thrust his knife at the turian.
 The turian attempted to push the knife away from his neck and dropped his gun.
 Ethan dazed the turian with a head-butt and stabbed him in the neck, dropping him.

 More gunshots went off behind him.
-He turned and saw the hooded man shooting back at their attackers with his pistol.
+He turned to the hooded man shooting back at their attackers with his pistol.
 "Hey!" the hooded man shouted.
 "Get over here unless you want to get shot!"

 Ethan nodded, hearing the man loud and clear.
 As he looked around for another weapon, he found a rifle attached to the turian's back.
 He snatched it off and found it forming in his hands, adjusting to his size.
 As he inspected it, he found it was blocky, its barrel triangular.
 He smirked, finding it convenient somehow.